stcorp/harp/doc/R.rst

 | harp_type_string | string      |
 +------------------+-------------+

-TODO check valid_min/max for improved precision?

 Unicode
 -------

-Zero-terminated C strings received from the HARP C library are always converted to arrays of mxCHAR in R which is an unicode string.
+Zero-terminated C strings received from the HARP C library are always converted to arrays of mxCHAR in R which is a unicode string.

-TODO check unicode!

 Examples
 --------